 Security

-IEEE 802.15.8 should include a security function which provides the necessary means to achieve:
+IEEE 802.15.8 shall include a security function which provides the necessary means to achieve:

 protection of the integrity of the system (e.g., stability and availability) [Eldad] how is this related to security? (denial of service attacks?)